Rule of Law

 - Transparent and efficient public services

-- Established SEE Judicial Training Institutions Network and SEE Associations of Mediators Network
+- South East Europe Judicial Training Institutions Network and SEE Associations of Mediators Network established

-- Facilitated practical regional and cross-border cooperation in rule of law matters
+- Practical regional and cross-border cooperation in rule of law matters facilitated

-Rule of Law lies at the core of the EU accession process which is a key prerequisite for guaranteeing fundamental rights and values, allowing the application of EU law, and supporting an investment-friendly business environment.
-The priority of credibly addressing rule of law reforms, as the most pressing issue for the Western Balkans, has been reiterated within the EC’s 2018 Western Balkans Strategy, Sofia Declaration’s Priority Agenda, as well as the 2019 Enlargement Strategy.
+Rule of Law lies at the core of the European Union accession process, as it constitutes a key prerequisite for guaranteeing fundamental rights and values, allowing the application of the EU law and supporting an investment-friendly business environment.
+The priority of credibly addressing rule of law reforms, as the most pressing issue for the Western Balkans, has been reiterated within the European Commission’s 2018 Western Balkans Strategy, Sofia Declaration’s Priority Agenda, the new methodology “Enhancing the accession process - A credible EU perspective for the Western Balkans”, as well as the Zagreb Summit Declaration.

 Based on the principle of ‘fundamentals first’, SEE economies are working closely with the European Commission in bilateral formats on good governance and rule of law related reforms, but their progress can be further supported through regional cooperation.
 Therefore, to contribute towards better governance and improved functioning of the rule of law in SEE, the Regional Cooperation Council (RCC) works on strengthening cross-border judicial cooperation, improving mutual trust among the region’s judiciaries and administrations, and implementing shared anti-corruption and good governance solutions by also enabling and underpinning activities of Multi-annual Action Plan for a Regional Economic Area.